 Fourth Plain is C-TRAN’s busiest transit corridor, averaging nearly 2 million trips annually.
 Unfortunately, this has led to frequent overcrowding and delays.
 So what is C-TRAN’s response?
-In September 2015, C-TRAN began construction on a project that will replace the current service with a new Fourth Plain Bus Rapid Transit System, The Vine.
-The Vine will utilize larger buses and level boarding stations in order to:
+In September 2015, C-TRAN began construction on a project that replaced Route 4 with a new Fourth Plain Bus Rapid Transit System, The Vine.
+The Vine utilizes larger buses and level boarding stations in order to:

 - Reduce travel time

 The Vine costs less to operate than the service it replaced.
 The Vine saves riders up to 10 minutes on each trip and the service frequency increases to 10 minutes per trip in the peak hours compared to 15 minutes on Route 4.